chinmay-m-g/PasswordManager/README.md

 		1. Type the Website name and click on "Search"
 		2. If the website exists then it will give a popup with the username and password of that website.

-Caution : All the Three Fields Website , Username and PAssword are all case sensitive
+Caution : All the Three Fields Website , Username and Password are all case sensitive